 The requirements are clear

-In other words, practically every square inch of the cannabis dispensary premises, short of the washroom, should be covered by video surveillance and monitoring.
-Furthermore, all this video surveillance footage must be retained and made accessible for a minimum of 30 days.
+In other words, practically every square inch of the cannabis dispensary premises, short of the washroom, should be covered by video security and monitoring.
+Furthermore, all this video security footage must be retained and made accessible for a minimum of 30 days.

 Similar regulatory requirements exist across Canada and in the U.S. states that have legalized cannabis use under local statutes, with some variances depending on the state or province in question.